ifeelsleepy/ifeelsleepy.github.io/README.md

              return x
      ```

+**Training the Agent**
-2. Training the Agent: I implemented a training loop where the agent selects
+I implemented a training loop where the agent selects
 actions, modifies emissions, and runs the Hector model to observe the effects

    ```python
    def train_policy(ssp245):